botclimber/gavelnews/README.md

 - [ ] google auth refresh token
 - [ ] let votes open until lock
 - [ ] write log system
+- [ ] description only appears on detailed page, also allow comments
+- [ ] link and chat buttons on same row
+- [ ] overlay explaining concept that appears only once
+- [ ] only 3 buttons (true, false, unclear)
+- [ ] separator for trending news (not prio)
+- [ ] change icons to (check, cross and question mark)
+- [ ] backoffice - news with most activity
+- [ ] date formatted to text
+- [ ] width/height fixed in categories and news source buttons